NickTomlin/nicktomlin.github.io/_posts/2017-07-12-viml-functions.md

 title: VimL Functions
 ---

-I'm starting a slow descent into the madness that is VimL, and one of the things that confused me the most initially about function calls was how many different ways there are to call a function.
-This may be very obvious to some but It caused me enough head scratching that I'm going to record some thoughts here.
+I've started a slow descent into the madness that is VimL.
+One of the things that I've found to be initially confusing is how Vim deals with functions.
+This may be very obvious to some but It caused me enough head scratching to warrant recording some thoughts here.

 <details class="tldr" markdown="1">
   <summary>Cheatsheet</summary>